 Under Discussion: The Current State of Web Accessibility

-We talked to company manager Aurélien Levy and front-end developer Hidde de Vries about accessibility, better known as a11y.
-Topics under the spotlight were the current state of web accessibility, the reasons why the number of accessible websites is so low right now, and the ways that can be fixed.
-An accessibility specialist and a web developer, de Vries has lots of experience building accessible websites, for clients like Mozilla, the Dutch government and the City of The Hague, while Levy is one of the authors of the French Accessibility Guidelines (RGAA) and has worked on integrating accessibility within the production workflows of both private companies and government departments.
+At the December 2019 edition of dotCSS, Behind the Code took the chance to collar company manager Aurélien Levy and front-end developer Hidde de Vries to see what they had to say about accessibility, better known as a11y.
+Topics under the spotlight were the current state of web accessibility, the reasons why the number of accessible websites is so low right now, and the ways that could be fixed.
+An accessibility specialist and a web developer, de Vries has lots of experience building accessible websites: His roster of clients includes Mozilla, the Dutch government, and the city of The Hague.
+Levy, meanwhile, is one of the authors of the French Accessibility Guidelines (RGAA) and has worked on integrating accessibility within the production workflows of both private companies and government departments.